kingtamaaj/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Mention two parts of Express that you learned about this week.
+- [x] Mention two parts of Express that you learned about this week.

+Express is a web application framework that sits on top of the Node.js web server (http server module).
+It’s like React, for your backend.

+Expresss sits on top of the raw http server module provided by Node.js and adds extra functionality, like routing and middleware support, and a simpler API.

-- [ ] Describe Middleware?
+- [x] Describe Middleware?
+Functions that get the request and response objects and can operate on them and either return the response or call the next middleware in the pipeline.
+Examples are logging or security.

-- [ ] Describe a Resource?
+- [x] Describe a Resource?

+API is server software that publishes a set of endpoints that clients can use to manage resources.

-- [ ] What can the API return to help clients know if a request was successful?
+- [x] What can the API return to help clients know if a request was successful?

+an API is server software that publishes a set of endpoints that clients can use to manage resources.

-- [ ] How can we partition our application into sub-applications?
+- [x] How can we partition our application into sub-applications?

+Express Routers are a way to split an application into sub-applications to make it more modular and easier to maintain and reason about.

 ## Project Setup